Login or Register for FREE!

 Last edited by rjstone.
 Register to edit

-Tags: morse code frequency privileges arrl chapter 7 arrl module 17
+Tags: morse code frequency privileges section8.2

 How are US amateurs restricted in segments of bands where the Amateur Radio Service is secondary?